uwescience/raco/raco.markdown

 ```

 In the past, MyriaL did not have this Shuffle syntax.
 However we could still easily build the query plan we wanted.
 Here is an example of using MyriaX shuffle to partition a table in the MyMergerTree astronomy application.
-Don't feel daunted by the length of this example; most of the code is boilerplate except for "this is the actual plan manipulation".
+Don't feel daunted by the length of this example; most of the code is boilerplate to get the plan from a query.
+The action is at "this is the actual plan manipulation".

 [vulcan.py catalog is here](https://gist.github.com/bmyerz/8fe4107eb8faff6221e8)